Logo

 Marcellus Wiley was a first-team All-American and All-Ivy League pick, and graduated from Columbia in 1997 with a degree in sociology.

-Marcellus Wiley was selected with the 52nd pick of the second round of the 1997 NFL Draft out of Columbia University by the Buffalo Bills.
+Marcellus Wiley was selected with the 52nd overall pick in the second round of the 1997 NFL draft out of Columbia University by the Buffalo Bills.

 Marcellus Wiley started his professional career primarily as a situational pass rusher, recording nine sacks through his first three years.